About This Disease

 Hepatitis A is diagnosed by a combination of symptoms, physical signs, and laboratory tests.
 People with symptoms of Hepatitis A or who have been exposed to someone with Hepatitis A should contact a healthcare provider immediately.

-There is no special treatment for Hepatitis A. Most people with Hepatitis A will feel sick for a few months before they begin to feel better.
-A few people will need to be hospitalized.
-People with Hepatitis A should check with a health care professional before taking any prescription pills, supplements, or over-the-counter medications, which can potentially damage the liver.
+There is no special treatment for Hepatitis A. Doctors usually recommend rest, adequate nutrition, and fluids.
+Most people with Hepatitis A will feel sick for a few months before they begin to feel better.
+Some people will need to be hospitalized.
+People with Hepatitis A should check with a health care professional before taking any prescription pills, supplements, or over‐the‐counter medications, which can potentially damage the liver.
 Alcohol should be avoided.

 The best way to prevent Hepatitis A is through vaccination.
 The Hepatitis A vaccine is given as 2 shots, 6 months apart and is highly effective in preventing Hepatitis A infection.
-Protection begins approximately 2 to 4 weeks after the first injection.
-The second injection results in long-term protection.
+Both shots are needed for long-term protection.

 Hepatitis A vaccination is recommended for: